 Bobber With Your Spin Cast – This works best with non-floating baits like worms or salmon eggs.

 - Add about 4 feet of the line below a pencil bobber, attaching your hook.
 Thread a split shot sinker nearly 3 feet below the bobber.5

 - If using salmon eggs, best with a short-shank, rounded-gap brass hook.
 Ensure the egg covers most of the hook.6 Salmon eggs are notable for falling off, this helps with stability.

 Fly Fishing – In Big Lake Arizona, some fly lures & plugs work well.

-Consistently freezing temperatures at Big Lake generally begin late autumn.
+Consistently freezing temperatures at Big Lake generally begin in late autumn.

 Big Lake begins icing up in December.
 The ice-over lasts through March, sometimes into April.
 Snowstorms can occur during this time, leading to road closures.4

-Large snowpack with formidable snowdrifts impede traveler access to Highways 273 and 261.
+Large snowpacks with formidable snowdrifts impede traveler access to Highways 273 and 261.
 They typically reopen when finally plowed.

 Therefore dependable opportunity to enter Big Lake is iffy at that time of year.
 In fact, until Big Lake ice melts, road crews are unlikely to plow these highways.4